 7. Incorporate a Standing Desk Converter

 Working in your own home office means you get to do your job your own way.
-One of the more popular new working styles nowadays is using a standing desk converter.
-This nifty office furniture adds a new dimension to working that’s possibly healthier for any employee.
+One of the more popular working styles is using a standing desk converter.
+This ergonomic office furniture adds a new dimension to working that’s healthier for any employee.
 Statistics show that sitting for long periods of time can cause low back pain as well as neck, shoulder and arm problems.

 8. Install a Sound System

 Contrary to popular belief, music can actually help you work better.
-If it’s a song or a musical piece that helps you clear your mind, you have more chances to focus more on your assignments.
+If it’s a song or a musical piece that helps you clear your mind, you have a better chance to focus clearly on your assignments.
 If you install a sound system in your home office, you can acquire all the benefits of listening to music while you work.
 This also helps you tune out more disturbing noises from external sources, giving you a calmer environment.
 To avoid the music itself from becoming a distraction, keep the volume low or choose nature sounds or spa music instead of your favorite jogging tunes.

-Even though you’re in your own home office, that’s not necessarily an escape from work stress.
+Even though you’re in your own home office, that doesn’t guarantee an escape from work stress.
 If you’re feeling stressed and need to calm down, squeeze a stress ball.
-Have one, or maybe even more, ready inside your home office.
-Place it on your desk or on a nearby shelf to be able to grab it as soon as you feel tense and anxious.
-This is a great medium to pour out all your troubles on and achieving a more peaceful mind to accomplish your tasks for the day.
+Have one, or maybe even more, on your desk.
+Grab one as soon as you feel tense or anxious.
+This is a great way to let go of your anxiety and re-focus on the job at hand.

 Kitchen space needs to be comfortable and well-designed.
 Here’s a list of common layout mistakes and how to avoid them.

 Always remember that your home office is still a part of your house.
-This house is your own personal sanctuary, and your working area should reflect that.
-It might also help you work better if you’re reminded of who you’re working for in the first place, your family.
+This space is your own personal sanctuary, and your working area should reflect that.
+It might also help you work better if you’re reminded of who you’re working for in the first place—your family.

-In your home office, keep a few framed family pictures to motivate you to work better.
-You can hang them on the walls or keep them on your desk by your side.
+Keep a few framed family pictures in your office to motivate you to work better.
+You can hang them on the walls or keep them on your desk if there’s room.

-Don’t let the stresses of work get you down in your own in-house office.
-Follow these tips and more to ensure that you’ll have a healthy working lifestyle within the comforts of your own home.
-I hope you find this article helpful; if you do please share it on your social media page so other can benefit from it as well.
+Don’t let the stresses of work get you down in your own home office.
+Follow these tips to ensure that you’ll have a healthy work environment within the comfort of your own home.
+I hope you find this article helpful.
+If you do, please share it on your social media page so others can benefit from it as well.
 Thanks in advance!